Introduction

 Opening Leads

-- When leading, consider leading from a long suit, especially if you have a sequence of honors.
-This can help establish your side's long suit.
+- Consider leading from a long suit, especially if you have a sequence of honours.
+It can help establish your side's long suit.

-- If you hold an honor sequence in an opponent's suit, leading the top card of the sequence can disrupt their communication.
+- If you hold an honour sequence in an opponent's suit, leading the top card of the sequence can disrupt their communication.

 Observe the table